[PRACTICE NOTE] Pharma’s Consumer Grade Imperative: Closing the Symmetry Gap

 Those companies will treat experiences with the same seriousness as evidence.
 They will recognize that in Experiential Commerce, every interaction is a unit of value, a micro proof of what the organization believes about its customers.
 They will understand that helping healthcare professionals help patients is not just a noble aspiration but a practical design brief for every channel, every journey, and every role.

-Pharma does not have a messaging problem.
+Pharma does not have a trust, messaging or engagement problem.
 It has a symmetry problem.
 Solving it is the most significant growth opportunity of its time, and the surest way to ensure that world class science achieves world class impact in the lives of patients.

 Five Takeaways: Closing the Symmetry Gap